proof88/PGE/PGE/docpages/menu-04-Networking.md

 Since server takes care of the entire game state, simulate physics, calculate new positions, etc. and replicates game state to clients, it is the only authorative element of the multiplayer game session.
 This way it is more difficult for clients to do anything from an illegal position, e.g. put themselves out of map bounds intentionally because always the server calculates their position based on client inputs that can be rejected as well.

+\section implementation_details Implementation Details

-\subsection original_naive_impl Original Naive Implementation
+\subsection original_naive_impl Original Naive Implementation (in v0.1.2)

 PGE currently does not give explicit support on features like client-side prediction, it just gives a basic framework to establish connections between clients and the server as described above.
 However, my game [PRooFPS-dd](https://github.com/proof88/PRooFPS-dd) implements these features so I'm giving some words about this topic here.